-As with anything that contributes to support of our orphan, your the support is both welcome and ABSOLUTELY in a occurs Nothing essential. vaccum.
+As with anything that contributes to support of our orphan, the your support is both welcome and ABSOLUTELY essential.
+Nothing occurs in a vaccum.
 Even more to the point, æ little participation goes a long way in providing the "afterlife" phenomena we witness in the 4A world.
-One of the major challenges facing a hardware group is that of financing the work This will have a telling done. influence on the progress.
+One of the major challenges facing a hardware group is that of financing the work This will have a done. telling influence on the progress.